Individual Development Account

-The mission of AAA Fair Credit Foundation’s Utah Individual Development
+The mission of AAA Fair Credit Foundation’s Individual Development Account

-Account (IDA) Network is to create opportunities and resources for low and
+Program (IDA) is to create opportunities and resources for low and moderate

-increase their personal net worth through matched savings accounts that can be
+net worth through matched savings accounts that can be used for

 business start-up or expansion, and/or assistive technologies for work related